 Linux and Supercomputing: How my passion for building COTS systems led to an HPC revolution

-Back in the early 1990s when I was a graduate student in electrical and computer engineering at the University of Maryland, the term “supercomputer” meant Single Instruction, Multiple Data (SIMD) vector processor machines (the Cray-1 was the most popular), or massively parallel multiprocessor systems, such as Thinking Machine CM-5.
-These systems were bulky—a Cray-1 measured 8 ½ feet by 6 ½ feet and contained 60 miles of wires1 —expensive (costing between $1.5 and $5 million) and required significant expertise to program and operate.
-Supercomputing at this point in time was mainly a function of the U.S. Department of Defense, large government and academic labs, and large industrial users.
-Each system used its own proprietary software and none was compatible with another.
+Back in the early 1990s when I was a graduate student in electrical and computer engineering at the University of Maryland, the term “supercomputer” meant Single Instruction, Multiple Data (SIMD) vector processor machines (the Cray-1 was the most popular), or massively parallel multiprocessor systems, such as the Thinking Machine CM-5.
+These systems were bulky—a Cray-1 occupied 2.7m by 2m of floor area and contained 60 miles of wires1; expensive, selling for several million dollars; and required significant expertise to program and operate.
+Supercomputing was mainly a function of the U.S. Department of Defense and its Soviet counterpart, large government and academic labs, and large industrial users.
+Each system used its own proprietary software and none was compatible with any other.

 By the late 1990s, the term “cluster computing” was common among computer science researchers and several of these systems had received significant publicity.
-One of the first to attract interest was Beowulf, which cost from a tenth to a third of the price of a traditional supercomputer, according to Beowulf.org.
-A typical setup consisted of server nodes, with each one controlling a set of client nodes connected by Ethernet and running the Linux operating system.
-In the Spring of 1998, Los Alamos National Laboratory introduced a larger, more powerful version of Beowulf called Avalon, composed of 68 cores of DEC Alpha computers powered by 531MHz EV56 CPUs2.
+One of the first cluster approaches to attract interest was Beowulf, which cost from a tenth to a third of the price of a traditional supercomputer.
+A typical setup consisted of server nodes, with each one controlling a set of client nodes connected by Ethernet and running the Linux operating system2.
+In the spring of 1998, Los Alamos National Laboratory introduced a more powerful version of Beowulf called Avalon, using 68 personal computers running on DEC Alpha microprocessors3.
 However, neither the Beowulf cluster nor Avalon were genuine supercomputers, for they could not deliver high performance across the broad set of applications that ran on contemporary supercomputers.

-The Beowulf project was not about developing a supercomputer per se, but rather aimed to “explore the potential of ‘Pile-of-PCs’” at the lowest possible cost and develop methodologies for applying these systems to NASA Earth and space science problems3.
-Beowulf clusters were limited to solving problems that could be neatly divided into independent tasks, because the communication among processors required to run massively parallel applications on supercomputers was still a dream.
-As Thomas Sterling, creator of the first Beowulf cluster said, “Basically, you can order most of Beowulf’s components from the back pages of Computer Shopper or get them for free over the ‘Net."4 While Beowulf clusters could run several applications, performance was disappointing because of the latency and bandwidth limitations.
-These first Beowulf clusters never could tackle the broad range of supercomputing applications used by the scientific community.
+The Beowulf project was not about developing a supercomputer per se, but rather aimed to “explore the potential of ‘Pile-of-PCs’” at the lowest possible cost and develop methods for applying these systems to NASA Earth and space science problems4.
+As Thomas Sterling, co-creator of the first Beowulf cluster, observed, “Basically, you can order most of Beowulf’s components from the back pages of Computer Shopper or get them for free over the ‘Net."5 Beowulf clusters were limited to solving problems that could be neatly divided into independent tasks, because the communication among processors required to run massively parallel applications on supercomputers did not exist yet.

-Less attention has been focused on systems running Linux and built with COTS components that were developed even before Avalon and Beowulf.
-In fact, building these systems was my professional passion by this time.
-In 1996 and 1997, I was an electrical and computer engineering doctoral student and visited the NASA Goddard Space Flight Center in search of fellowships in parallel computing.
+Less attention has been focused on parallel computing systems using COTS components and open-source operating systems that were developed before Avalon and Beowulf.
+Building these systems was my passion.
+In January 1992, I joined the University of Maryland as an electrical and computer engineering doctoral student and visited the NASA Goddard Space Flight Center in search of fellowships in parallel computing.
 In August, I received the NASA Graduate Student Researcher Fellowship and built my first parallel computer using Ethernet-connected, Intel-based PCs and the FreeBSD operating system in 1993, prior to the Beowulf project.
-After receiving my Ph.D. in May 1996, over the next eighteen months I was a postdoc at the University of Maryland and a National Science Foundation research associate at the University of Maryland’s Institute for Advanced Computer Studies (UMIACS).
-In this role, I was able to build an experimental computing cluster comprising 10 DEC AlphaServer 2100 4/275 nodes, each with four DEC 21064A Alpha RISC processors and a DEC (OC-3c) 155.52 Mbps PCI card connected to a DEC Gigaswitch ATM switch.
-The system used either my own communication library or a freely-available MPI implementation.
-In fact, this DEC system was more advanced than LANL’s Avalon cluster, which used Fast Ethernet for interconnection rather than a high-performance ATM network with lower latency and higher throughput.
-From Maryland and my NSF research associate position, I moved to a position in electrical and computer engineering at the University of New Mexico and had the opportunity to build and deploy the first bona-fide Linux supercomputer.
+After receiving my Ph.D. in May 1996, over the next eighteen months I was a postdoc at the university and a National Science Foundation (NSF) research associate at its Institute for Advanced Computer Studies (UMIACS).
+In this role, I built an experimental computing cluster comprising 10 DEC AlphaServer nodes, each with four DEC Alpha RISC processors and a DEC PCI card connected to a DEC Gigaswitch ATM switch.
+It used either my own communication library or a freely available MPI implementation.
+This system was more advanced than Los Alamos National Laboratory’s (LANL) Avalon cluster, which used Fast Ethernet for interconnection rather than an ATM network with lower latency and higher throughput.6

 The National Computational Science Alliance and Roadrunner

-Roadrunner also included MPICH, a high performance open-source MPI implementation from Argonne National Laboratory, Myricom GM network drivers, and MPICH GM, Myricom’s MPI implementation.
-The system consisted of 128 dual 450 MHz Intel Pentium II processors, a 512 KB cache, 512 MB, Error Correction Code (ECC), synchronous dynamic random access memory (SDRAM), 6.4 GB IDE hard drive and, to achieve fast networking and low latency, Myrinet network interface cards.
-Built at a cost of about $400,000, Roadrunner was among the 100 fastest supercomputers in the world at the time it went online and featured services that were lacking in the first Linux clusters but essential for supercomputing, such as node-based resource allocation, job monitoring and auditing, and resource reservations.7 At the time, Roadrunner was dubbed a supercluster, combining the low cost and accessibility of Linux clusters with the services, fast networking, and low latency of a supercomputer.
-It was also one of the Alliance’s first hardware deployments designed with the intention of bringing supercomputing to the desktop.
-Roadrunner would become a node on the evolving National Technology Grid.
+Roadrunner was among the 100 fastest supercomputers in the world when it went online.
+It provided services that were lacking in the first Linux clusters but are now regarded as essential for supercomputing, such as node-based resource allocation, job monitoring and auditing, and resource reservations.10 At the time, Roadrunner was dubbed a supercluster, combining the low cost and accessibility of Linux clusters with the services, fast networking, and low latency of a supercomputer.
+It was however one of the Alliance’s first hardware deployments designed to bring supercomputing to the desktop.
+Roadrunner went on to become a node on the National Technology Grid.

 The Grid was envisioned as a way to give researchers access to supercomputers for large-scale problem solving from their desktops, no matter their location, through the nation’s fastest high-performance research networks.
-Alliance Director Larry Smarr saw the National Technology Grid as another version of the power grid, where users could plug in and get the compute resources they needed, without having to worry about where those resources came from or their own location.
+Alliance Director Larry Smarr likened the National Technology Grid to the power grid, where users could plug in and get the compute resources they needed, without having to worry about where those resources came from or their own location.

 Within the Alliance, computer scientists and software and hardware engineers worked closely with domain scientists to ensure that the systems being developed would meet the requirements of scientists needing supercomputers to solve complicated scientific problems.
-Scientific software that ran on Roadrunner included: AZTEC, algorithms for solving sparse systems of linear equations; BEAVIS, (Boundary Element Analysis of Viscous Suspension), used for 3-D analysis of multiphase flows; Cactus, a numerical relativity toolkit for solving astrophysics problems; HEAT, a diffusion partial differential equation using conjugate gradient solver methods; HYDRO, a Langranian hydrodynamics code; and MILC, a set of codes developed by the MIMD Lattice Computation (MILC) collaboration used to study quantum chromodynamics (QCD).
+Scientific software that ran on Roadrunner included AZTEC, algorithms for solving sparse systems of linear equations; BEAVIS (Boundary Element Analysis of Viscous Suspensions), used for 3-D analysis of multiphase flows; Cactus, a numerical relativity toolkit for solving astrophysics problems; HEAT, a diffusion partial differential equation using conjugate gradient solver methods; HYDRO, a Lagrangian hydrodynamics code; and MILC, a set of codes developed by the MIMD Lattice Computation collaboration to study quantum chromodynamics.

-Roadrunner’s performance on the Cactus application benchmark showed near perfect scalability compared to other systems, such as the NASA Beowulf cluster, the Microsoft Windows NT cluster computer at the National Center for Supercomputing Applications (NCSA), and the SGI Origin2000, a family of high-end server computers developed by Silicon Graphics.
-Several scientists who became the pioneer users of the Roadrunner system recently shared with me their memories about those days:
+Roadrunner’s performance on the Cactus application benchmark showed near perfect scalability, unlike systems such as the NASA Beowulf cluster, the NCSA’s Microsoft Windows NT cluster computer, and Silicon Graphics Inc.’s family of high-end server computers, the Origin 2000.
+Several scientists who pioneered the use of the Roadrunner system shared their memories: